Finalists Named in 6th Annual Volvo for life Awards

 Special Interests, Awards

-Descriptions and facts in this press material relate to Volvo Car Group's international car range.
+Descriptions and facts in this press material relate to Volvo Cars' international car range.
 Described features might be optional.
 Vehicle specifications may vary from one country to another and may be altered without prior notification.